textext/textext/README.md

  Download    | SHA-256 Checksum
 -------------|-------------------
-[TexText-Linux-0.6.1.tgz](https://bitbucket.org/pitgarbe/textext/downloads/TexText-Linux-0.6.1.tgz) | 0ed8be7442e80cc248a9c0eb524bc5f34a10fb990075e268cca4d7962eb3a34b
+[TexText-Linux-0.7.tgz](https://bitbucket.org/pitgarbe/textext/downloads/TexText-Linux-0.7.tgz) | 2c2c9aa1a7282b4ad5f3f146752b9d58b9f354fb0094137ee05af7a1eabd7af7
-[TexText-Linux-0.6.1.zip](https://bitbucket.org/pitgarbe/textext/downloads/TexText-Linux-0.6.1.zip) | 8459b5a4dcacfd791685867a2499a7139d9afbfb085cbb6938765e51ef2296a3
+[TexText-Linux-0.7.zip](https://bitbucket.org/pitgarbe/textext/downloads/TexText-Linux-0.7.zip) | 3577bcd85d79ed708ebad9cca1c16763389a337833e9e85f90b2d08daa82835e

 To install *Tex Text*, simply download the package and extract it.
-A directory with the name `textext-0.6.1-linux` will be created.
+A directory with the name `textext-0.7-linux` will be created.
 Change into the directory and run `python setup.py` in your terminal.
 All it does, is copying the necessary files to your Inkscape extension directory.
 If you don't trust this script, you'll have to copy all the files within the `extensions` directory of the extracted archive to `~/.config/inkscape/extensions/`.

 ### Additional required software

 - You'll need to install GtkSourceView (`python-gtksourceview2` on Ubuntu/Debian) to take advantage of all the GUI features of *Tex Text*.
 This package should install `python-gtk2` as well, but if your distribution works differently, make sure you install the Python Gtk+ bindings.
+Also ensure that the package `gnome-themes-standard` is installed to avoid anoying GTK-warnings after creating a LaTeX node.

 - Next, please install `pstoedit`.